PranavMurali/PranavMurali/README.md

-### I'm Pranav Murali, a sophomore of Computer Science and Engineering🖥️ at VIT Chennai.🎓
+### I'm Pranav Murali, a junior of Computer Science and Engineering🖥️ at VIT Chennai.🎓

 <div align="right">